silent76/VV-ESIR-TP2/exercises/Exercice4.md

 Include in this repository the code of your application.
 Remove all unnecessary files like compiled binaries.
 See the [instructions](../sujet.md) for suggestions on the projects to use.

 *Disclaimer* In a real project not all fields need to be accessed with a public getter.

+Answer :
+We'll use JavaParser in order to parse the Java source code, analyze every public class, and find its private fields.
+For each private field, we check if there is a public getter method with the name get<FieldName>() returning that field's value.
+If not, we log details of the field-name, class, and package-to a report.

+Now we will only modify the **PublicElementsPrinter** class so that it can detects private fields without a public getter in some certain public class

+And for the **Main class** we will only add a feature that will generate for us a report in TXT that lists for each detected field: its name, the name of the declaring class and the package of the declaring class